 We have all heard by some random person that in order to be a good singer you have to have good genes while having good genes will, in fact, make the journey of becoming a singer a lot easier, but it isn’t necessary.
 There are a lot of singers who do not have singing in their genes, the major difference between the two groups is that the ones that do not have the singing genes will have to work a lot harder to become singers.

-A lot of people think that good singers have simply won the genetic lottery, although this is far from the truth, there are a lot of singers who o not have singing in their genes and they still made it as a successful singer.
-While there are some people who do have a genetic predisposition to being a singer, but this alone doesn’t guarantee for them that they will become a successful singer.
+A lot of people think that good singers have simply won the genetic lottery, although this is far from the truth, there are a lot of singers who do not have singing in their genes and they still made it as a successful singer.
+While there are some people who do have a genetic predisposition for singing, but this alone doesn’t guarantee for them that they will become a successful singer.
 The problem is that a lot of people think that singing is genetic mainly due to the fact that they see children of famous singers making their own successful careers.

-For singers with famous singers as parents it is not their genetics what makes them successful singers, but their parent’s knowledge of the industry and people which will open a lot of doors for them.
-Singers with no parents working in the music industry know how hard it is to get your first big break, but for singers with singer parents this barrier of entry doesn’t exits, and it gets even easier for them.
+For singers with famous singers as parents it is not their genetics that makes them successful singers, but their parent’s knowledge of the industry and of the people who will open a lot of doors for them.
+Singers with no parents working in the music industry know how hard it is to get their first big break, but for singers with singer parents this barrier of entry doesn’t exist, and it gets even easier for them.